ardhiraka/talent_fair_sample_challenge/legacy/old_tf5/README.md

-# Hacktiv8 Talent Fair Vol. 6 Challenge
+# Hacktiv8 Talent Fair Vol. 5 Challenge

-> Hacktiv8 Team in collaboration with Home Credit Indonesia
+> Hacktiv8 Team in collaboration with Lion Parcel
 ---

 _Archieve of previous Talent Fair can be found in [legacy](https://github.com/ardhiraka/talent_fair_sample_challenge/tree/main/legacy) folder._

 ## Challenge Brief Description

 Hacktiv8 Talent Fair specially held for Hacktiv8's Data Science graduates only, which we packed in the format of competition/hackaton.
-The winner of this Talent Fair will be processed by the company's judges (Home Credit Indonesia).
+The winner of this Talent Fair will be processed by the company's judges (Lion Parcel).

 There will be other companies that will also come as participants who can see the resumes of projects that you are working on and can immediately enter the recruitment process stage (a Zoom's breakout room will be available during the event).

 The Talent Fair Main Event will be held in hybrid manner.

-- Event Date: June 23, 2023.
+- Event Date: June 16, 2023.
 14.00 WIB (GMT + 7)
 - Offline Venue: **Campus Hacktiv8 Pondok Indah** - Jl.
 Arteri Pd.
 Indah No.7, RT.5/RW.9, Kby.
 Lama Sel., Kec.
 Kby.
 Lama, Kota Jakarta Selatan, Daerah Khusus Ibukota Jakarta 12240
 - Online Link: **TBA**

-Only FTDS Programs recent graduates are eligible to take part in the Talent Fair Event.
+Only FTDS Programs alumni are eligible to take part in the Talent Fair Event.

 ## Acknowledgments

-Dataset in folder `dataset` provided by Home Credit Indonesia for analysis, profiling, predictive modelling or any other method you think suits the data well.
+Dataset in folder `dataset` provided by Lion Parcel for analysis, profiling, or any other method you think suits the data well.

 ## Dataset Description